Breed Profile: Ameraucana Chicken

-Meanwhile, Mike Gilbert in Iowa had bought bantam Easter Eggers from a Missouri hatchery.
+Meanwhile, Mike Gilbert in Iowa had bought Bantam Easter Eggers from a Missouri hatchery.
 From them, he developed a line of Wheaten bearded, muffed, and tailed blue-egg-laying bantams he called the American Araucana.
 He carefully blended Easter Eggers with other breeds to bring in the genes for color and other desired traits.
 Poultry Press published a photograph of one of his birds in 1977.
 This photo inspired Don Cable in California who was also aiming to stabilize such traits.
 The two got together with other breeders to form a new club.
 They focused on developing several varieties to a democratically agreed standard.
 In 1979, the club agreed on the name Ameraucana.
 In this way, the Ameraucana Bantam Club (ABC) was born (which later became the Ameraucana Breeders Club and the Ameraucana Alliance).

 The ABC perfected the Wheaten and White varieties and proposed standards to the American Bantam Association (ABA), who accepted them in 1980.
 Meanwhile, ABC committee members were working to perfect other varieties and present their proposal to the APA.
 In 1984, the APA accepted all eight varieties into both bantam and large fowl classes.
 Then breeders began to work seriously on developing the large fowl.
-They skillfully blend genetics from various breeds to achieve birds that attain the standard.
-Then lines are stabilized so that offspring breed at least 50% true.
+They skillfully blended genetics from various breeds to achieve birds that attain the standard.
+Then lines were stabilized so that offspring breed at least 50% true.

 Conservation Status: A popular breed in the U.S. with no current extinction risk.